derekhe/msfs2020-google-map/README.EN.md

 Later I studied the network request and found that MSFS will download pictures from Bing's server.
 In theory, it should be possible to replace the pictures with other pictures.
 And it happens that the slicing method of bing and google’s satellite images is similar and can be seamlessly switched, and even Microsoft also provides the converted [source code](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system) (see this function QuadKeyToTileXY)

-In the process of constant search, I found [examples similar to my thinking]( https://github.com/muumimorko/MSFS2020_CGLTools/issues/2#issuecomment-762232597).
+In the process of constant search, I found [examples similar to my thinking](https://github.com/muumimorko/MSFS2020_CGLTools/issues/2#issuecomment-762232597).
 But his main purpose is to remove some unnecessary things to improve the quality of the landscape.
-He also built an additional warehouse to demonstrate a [method of using proxy to replace landscape] (https://github.com/muumimorko/MSFS2020_Proxy).
+He also built an additional warehouse to demonstrate a [method of using proxy to replace landscape](https://github.com/muumimorko/MSFS2020_Proxy).
 Unfortunately, this warehouse lacks some necessary things and cannot operate normally.

 ![IMG](https://user-images.githubusercontent.com/9518369/104909810-173dfb00-5991-11eb-8e17-4063deb7ab8f.jpg)